chaitan28/Terraform_directory/my_terraform_notes.md

 }
 ```
 # MODULES
- terraform configuration so that you can re-use the configuration and keep your terraform code more clean and modular
+ terraform configuration so that you can re-use the configuration and keep your terraform code more clean and modular<br>
  ```hcl
 provider "aws" {
    region     = var.web_region